 Laws and Politics, Philosophy and Economics - L3013

-The Bachelor of Politics, Philosophy and Economics (BPPE) is an innovative degree that equips graduates with the intellectual and practical skills necessary to comprehend and navigate the changing world in the 21st century.
+The Bachelor of Politics, Philosophy and Economics (BPPE) is an innovative degree that will equip you with the intellectual and practical skills necessary to comprehend and navigate a changing world.

 At a glance